-HP has announced that Documation, a nationally recognized, full-service printing company, has installed an HP T200 Color Inkjet Web Press to pursue the growing market for short-run publishing.
+HP announced that Documation, a nationally recognized, full-service printing company, has installed an HP T200 Color Inkjet Web Press to pursue the growing market for short-run publishing.

-Best known as America’s Association Printer, the Eau Claire, WI-based company provides conference materials, continuing education/training manuals, and marketing brochures to various association and continuing education groups in 36 states.
+Best known as America’s Association Printer, the Eau Claire, Wisc.-based company provides conference materials, continuing education/training manuals, and marketing brochures to various association and continuing education groups in 36 states.
 The new HP T200 extends the company’s current digital portfolio that also includes an HP Indigo 7500 Digital Press.

 Documation began exploring new markets to fill the unused press capacity caused by downtime between association printing jobs.